 Our goal is to use BMAC and AlphaGEMS (human amniotic membrane product) to turn big surgeries into small surgeries and small surgeries into a simple injection.

 In-office injections of BMAC and AlphaGEMS are commonly used for conditions like osteoarthritic joints; inflammatory disorders of the joints; partial and full thickness tears; and chronic, painful, partial tearing.

-For other issues, minimally invasive surgery augmented with BMAC and AlphaGEMS may be indicated.
+For other issues, minimally invasive surgery augmented with BMAC and amniotic tissue product may be indicated.

-Complete medical history, MRI imaging, physical examination and patient preference all play a role in whether I recommend injections only or minimally invasive surgery augmented with biologics.
+Complete medical history, MRI imaging, physical examination and patient preference all play a role in whether the doctor recommends injections only or minimally invasive surgery augmented with biologics.

 It’s important to understand that not all orthopedic problems will respond to just a same-day injection of BMAC (with or without AlphaGEMS).
-It takes an experienced orthopedic surgeon to know when an injection is likely to work and when surgery augmented with biologics is a better option.
-This is not something that a plastic surgeon, anesthesiologist or pain management specialist is qualified to do.
+It takes an experienced orthopedic surgeon to know when an injection is likely to work and when surgery augmented with biologics is a better option. .